Neonatal withdrawal: Epidemiology

 NAS rates correlate with rates of opioid use disorder among pregnant individuals in the population.
 The misuse of opioids, along with other illicit substances by this group has increased since the early 2000s, all this while cases and this problem are likely being underreported.

 In 2012, a study inspected information on hospital discharges across 44 states in the United States, which totaled to 7.4 million discharges.
 Their goal was to measure NAS trends over the past 10 years.
 The study found that the number of pregnant individuals using opiates increased from 1.2 to 5.6 per 1,000 hospital births every year.

 A 2013 study examined the incidence of neonatal abstinence syndrome in 28 states.
 The researchers found that this rate increased by about 300% (from 1.5 cases to 6.0 cases per 1,000 hospital births) during 1999 to 2013.
 Along with these results, there have been considerable differences in state NAS incidence, with lows and highs ranging from 0.7 per 1,000 births in Hawaii, to 33.4 per 1,000 births in West Virginia.
-This contrasts could potentially come as a result of illegal opioid use prevalence, difference in state to state opioid prescribing rates, and/or the use of NAS diagnosis, all making it difficult to average national incidence of NAS.
+These contrasts could potentially come as a result of illegal opioid use prevalence, difference in state to state opioid prescribing rates, and the use of the NAS diagnosis, all making it difficult to average national incidence of NAS.

 A 2017 Centers for Disease Control (CDC) report stated that the number of babies born with NAS increased nationally by 82% from 2010 to 2017.
 This correlates to a NAS rate of 7.3 per 1,000 hospital births.
-This increase was seen for the majority of the states that participated, however with variation between states.
+This increase was seen for the majority of the states that participated, although with variation between states.

 In 2023, the American Academy of Pediatrics (AAP) estimated that the incidence of NAS increased to 8.8 cases per 1,000 hospital births.
 This study also stated that this rate varied by region, agreeing with prior studies.

 In 2024, a study evaluated the early results of the 2020 American Academy of Pediatrics guidelines for managing neonatal opioid withdrawal symptoms.
 These guidelines proposed using non-pharmacological approaches as first line treatment.
 The study itself saw a reduction in infant NICU admission and pharmacological treatments.
 More data is needed to evaluate the change in incidence trends after implementation of these guidelines.